-To this end, the applicant has prepared concept civil plans to illustrate the infrastructure that would be required to capture and treat this water (as well as that which is collected from the development site itself) prior to its disposal into Bonds Creek nearby.
+Briefly, the applicant has prepared concept civil plans to illustrate the infrastructure that would be required to capture and treat this water (as well as that which is collected from the development site itself) prior to its disposal into Bonds Creek nearby.
+Subject to compliance with conditions of consent contained in the concept proposal and Stage 1 of the development (should it be granted by the Panel), the stormwater capture and disposal regime proposed at the site is considered to be adequate.